Vincenz Kollar

-Vincenz Kollar (15 January 1797 in Kranowitz, Silesia – 30 May 1860 in Vienna) was an Austrian entomologist who specialised in Diptera.
+Vincenz Kollar (15 January 1797 – 30 May 1860) was an Austrian entomologist who specialised in the Diptera.
 He was especially concerned with species of economic interest, particularly those of forests.
 Kollar described many new species.
 He was Curator of the Natural History Museum in Vienna.
 He worked mainly on insects collected on expeditions, especially that from the Austrian Brazil Expedition of 1817–1835.